Economic history of Argentina: Great Depression

 The Great Depression had a comparatively mild effect on Argentina: the unemployment rate never went above 10%, and the country largely recovered by 1935.
 However, the Depression permanently halted its economic expansion.
-Actually, much like other developing countries, the economy was already in a downturn beginning in 1927, a result of declining prices.
+Actually, much like other agricultural exporters, the economy was already in a downturn beginning in 1927, a result of declining prices.

 Argentina abandoned the gold standard in December 1929, earlier than most countries.
 For much of the previous period, the country had operated a currency board, in which a body known as the caja de conversión was charged with maintaining the peso's value in gold.
 The devaluation of the peso increased the competitiveness of its exports and protected domestic production.
 Argentina saw the value of its exports drop from $1,537 million in 1929 to $561 million in 1932, but this was by no means the most severe downturn in the region.

 In response to the Great Depression, successive governments pursued a strategy designed to transform Argentina into a country self-sufficient in industry as well as agriculture.
 The strategy of growth was based on import substitution in which tariffs and quotas for final goods were raised.
 The import-substitution process had progressively been adopted since the late 19th century, but the Great Depression intensified it.
 The government's encouragement of industrial growth diverted investment from agriculture, and agricultural production fell dramatically.

 In 1930, the armed forces forced the Radicals from power and improved economic conditions, but political turbulence intensified.
 In 1932, Argentina required immigrants to have a labor contract prior to arrival, or proof of financial means of support.
 The Roca-Runciman Treaty of 1933 gave Argentina a quota of the British market for exports of its primary products, but the discriminatory British imperial tariffs and the effects of deflation in Britain actually led to a small decline of Argentine exports to Great Britain.

 Unemployment resulting from the Great Depression caused unrest.
 The industrial growth spurt of the 1930s gradually slowed.
 The economic conditions of the 1930s contributed to the process of internal migration from the countryside and smaller towns to the cities, especially Buenos Aires, where there were greater opportunities for employment.
 The urban working classes led several unsuccessful uprisings prior to the 1937 presidential elections.
 Traditional export agriculture stagnated at the outbreak of World War II and remained sluggish.